 When you put your skills to work at a health center, you continue to be a valued member of a team serving your country – caring for people who otherwise might be unable to find or afford basic health care.

 Find out more about veterans and community health centers .
-Three fact sheets showcase the opportunities for employment at health centers.
+Facts sheets and resources showcase the opportunities for employment at health centers.

 Uniformed Services Health Professional Placement provides discounted clinician referral services to National Association of Community Health Center members seeking physician assistants, nurse practitioners, dentists, and physicians.

 National Resource Directory lists job opportunities at health centers for non-clinical and clinical staff.